KibromBerihu/ai4elife/readme.md

 ### [Transfer learning mode: development](#transerlearning)
-To apply transfer learning by using the trained weights or train the deep learning method from scratch, we recommend following the virtual environment based [installation](#virtual) option.
+To apply transfer learning by using the trained weights or training the deep learning method from scratch, we recommend following the virtual environment-based [installation](#virtual) option.

 Run the following commands for activating the virtual enviroment, and then training, validating, and testing of the proposed model on your own dataset.